Pursuing Alpha in a Low-Growth Environment

-Meet a structured investment designed to help outperform during low-to moderate-growth environments, while reducing downside market risk.
+Buffered notes are designed to help outperform during low-to moderate-growth environments, while reducing market downside risk.

-Right, wrong, or indifferent, a client weighs his or her portfolio's performance against the broader market.
-There are plenty of vehicles that perform well during a double-digit growth environment, but how do you consistently generate alpha during single-digit or negative market scenarios?
+Right, wrong, or indifferent, investors often weigh their portfolios’ performance against the broader market.
+There are plenty of vehicles that perform well during a double-digit growth environment, but how do investors consistently generate alpha during single-digit or negative market scenarios?

-Market Linked Growth Notes, a type of structured investment, are designed to offer a unique approach to generating alpha for your clients during periods of low-to-moderate growth.
+Buffered notes, a type of structured investment, are designed to offer a unique approach to generating alpha during periods of low-to-moderate growth.

 Let’s consider a hypothetical note with the following specifications:

 Hypothetical note payoff at maturity

 *Volatility and credit spreads are two of several factors that affect the terms of any given note.

 Over a 2-year term, this hypothetical note provides upside participation of 2x the performance of the underlier, SPX, up to a 20% max return.
 It also has a 10% hard buffer, which absorbs a fixed percentage of decline in the index and, after that, losses are one-to-one with the underlier.

 If SPX is down by 10% or less at maturity, the note holder receives principal back.
 However, if SPX is down by more than 10% at maturity, the note would be exposed to losses in excess of a 10% decline in SPX, outperforming the index by 10%.